P-Layer-app/download/README.md

 Right side:

 1. Library filtered to categories with `Non Music` flag so music categories not used for planning do not interfere.

+Important:

+1. Planner shows only active breaks from `Rotator -> Clock Editor -> BREAKS`.
+2. Each break row header shows the break label and its approximate start time.
+3. If a break does not exist in the effective clock for the selected date/hour, that cell is unavailable and clicking it does nothing.

 ## How to Fill a Slot